-This effect on the stomach is probably the major thing these drugs do for many of the people who find them helpful.
+This effect on the stomach is probably the major thing these drugs do for the subset of people who find them helpful.
 That's what my endocrinologist has told me, and that's what many people using it report.
-It stops people from eating, and if overeating is contributing to their high blood sugars and weight gain, the drug will reduce both.
+It stops people from eating, so if overeating carbs is what is causing their high blood sugars and weight gain, the drug will reduce both.
 Eating rocks would do the same thing, but not as safely.

 Over time, however, studies of Byetta have shown, this effect appears to wear off as does its effect on weight loss.
 This is clear from the studies cited in the prescribing information.

-Because of the delayed stomach emptying, people may also see wonderful numbers when they test after a high carb meal without realizing that the food has not yet been digested.
+Because of the delayed stomach emptying these drugs cause, people who take them may see wonderful numbers when they test after a high carb meal without realizing that the food has not yet been digested, so those carbs will only be released into the blood much later.
 If you take one of these drugs, you need to test your blood sugar a few hours after you'd usually test it, to make sure that when the stomach finally releases the food into your gut you don't see a sudden blood sugar spike.

-People posting about their experiences with Byetta on alt.support.diabetes report that they see the peaks they used to see at 1 and 2 hours at 3 and 4 hours.
+People posting about their experiences with Byetta on alt.support.diabetes reported that they saw the peaks they used to see at 1 and 2 hours at 3 and 4 hours.
 If those 3 and 4 hour peaks are over your target safe blood sugar, any improvements you are seeing at 1 and 2 hours may be illusory.

 A subset of people

-taking Byetta report dramatic changes in their metabolisms, even complete normalization of their blood sugar by Byetta, which allows them to drop their other medications.
+taking Byetta also reported dramatic changes in their metabolisms, even complete normalization of their blood sugar by Byetta, which allowed them to drop their other medications.